 Backpacking is gaining popularity in South America.
-Its rise is an opportunity to help locals see the value in protecting and preserving natural resources.
-The continent is vast and so are exploration options, from deep in the Amazon to 22,000 ft+ peaks in the Andes, here are a couple large scale resources to plan your own great wide adventure.
+Its rise is an opportunity to help people see the value in protecting and preserving natural resources.
+The continent is vast and so are exploration options, from deep in the Amazon to 22,000 ft+ peaks in the Andes, here are a few resources to plan your own great wide adventure.

 If you are looking to visit the iconic peaks and famous parks, check out these top 3 Patagonia Parks.